dmp267/eigenda-exploration/holesky/README.md

 ```

 ## Examples
-* To test the Carbon script, which pulls a carbon dataset from IPFS, disperses it to EigenDA, and stores and verifies the proof on-chain, run the following:
+* The demo script pulls above-ground biomass and deforestation data from IPFS for coordinate locations specified in a KML, disperses the aggregate data to EigenDA, and stores and verifies the proof on-chain:
 ```
     mkdir eigenda-setup && cd eigenda-setup
     git clone https://github.com/dmp267/eigenda-exploration.git